 Are you planning to outsource to the Philippines?
-Get to know what the country's labor laws say about holiday pay, sick and vacation leaves, and 13th month pay to ensure a smooth sailing working relationship with your Filipino outsourcing staff.
+Get to know what the country’s labor laws say about paid holidays and sick and vacation leaves.
+Learn what the 13th-month pay is all about.
+Your understanding will ensure a smooth sailing working relationship with your Filipino outsourcing staff.
 Many of these holidays and leaves are particular only to the Philippines.

 Regular and Special Non-Working Holidays in the Philippines